CryptoExperts/VRAPS/README.md

 See paper for more details.

 The tool outputs the lower and upper bounds on f​ using the same procedure as for the other outputs.
 To output all of the functions coefficients, the argument `-v 1` or `-v 2` should be specified.

-There are 2 versions of each of the properties' verification functions : one version with batching (i.e it processes the tuples through the simplification rules in batches instead of all at once, for memory and speed issues), and a second version that processes the tuples without batching.
-The batch size for the first version is experimentally fixed at a maximum of 100000 tuples per batch.
-This value can be modified at any time by modifying the global variable `BATCH_SIZE` in the main file `verif_tool.sage`.

 ## License